minio/docs/docs/how-to-monitor-minio-with-prometheus.md

 cd prometheus-*
 ```

 Prometheus server is a single binary called `prometheus` (or `prometheus.exe` on Microsoft Windows).
-Run the binary and pass the `--help` flag to see available options
+Run the binary and pass `--help` flag to see available options

 ```sh
 ./prometheus --help